Health Information and Tools > Patient Care Handouts > Influenza in children: HEAL

 The treatment of Influenza is focused on improving your child’s symptoms.
 While this will help your child feel better, it will not make the virus go away faster.

-• Fluids – Have your child drink enough fluids so that they don’t become dehydrated.
+• Have your child drink enough fluids so that they don’t become dehydrated.
 Find more information on symptoms of dehydration.

-• Acetaminophen and ibuprofen are medications you can use for fever as well as sore throat or muscle pain.
+• Acetaminophen and ibuprofen are medicines you can use for fever, sore throat, or muscle pain.
 Find more information on fever.

 • Cough medicines aren’t usually helpful.
-We don’t recommend cough or cold medicine for children under age 6 years of age
+We don’t recommend cough or cold medicine for children under 6 years of age.

 When To Get Help